Installing modules and Virtual environments

 Installing collected packages: regex

-warning Make sure that the package you want to install supports your Python version.
+warning Make sure that the package to be installed supports your Python version.

-Here's an example with regex module that makes use of possessive quantifiers, a feature not yet supported by the re module.
+Here's an example with the regex module that makes use of a subexpression call to recursively match nested sets of parentheses.

 >>> import regex